osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 ##### `InitializePool` Keeper Method

 This method is part of the implementation of the `SwapI` interface in `poolmanager` module.
-"Swap Router Module" section discussed the interface in more detail.
+"Pool Manager Module" section discussed the interface in more detail.

 This is the second implementation of the interface, the first being in the `concentrated-liquidity` module.